Are you wondering Why Are The Leaves On My Plant Curling? Here are all the reasons why and how to fix the problem!

 1. They’re Overwatered

 Root rot and leaf curling upward can both be caused by too much moisture.
-To prevent this, water only when necessary and then let the top few centimeters of soil fully dry before rehydrating.
+To prevent this, water only when necessary and then let the top few centimetres of soil fully dry before rehydrating.
+Using a moisture meter, you can easily detect your plants watering needs.

 It’s wise to offer insufficient water because you can easily add more later, but getting water out of the soil is difficult.
 Use a pot with drainage holes when planting your crop, and insert some pebbles or chips at the bottom of the pot before introducing soil to help with drainage.